Last Updated: October 1, 2022

 If Customer elects to purchase any TripActions Liquid Services, the terms in this Section 6 will apply (except as noted below).

-6.5.
+6.3.
 Customer Charges.
-Customer is responsible for all third-party booking charges, reservation charges, deposits, debits, cancellation fees, and other financial charges that arise from Customer’s use of the TripActions Liquid Services (the “Charges”).
+Customer shall pay TripActions for all goods and services purchased using the TripActions Liquid Services and all other payments made via the TripActions Liquid Services (the “Charges”).
 As part of onboarding, Customer will provide its bank account information to TripActions for purposes of payment.
-Customer agrees that TripActions may save such bank account information and that payments for Charges shall be made in accordance with the payment method indicated on the applicable Service Order, and with this Section 6.
+Customer agrees that TripActions may save such bank account information and that payments for Charges shall be made in accordance with the payment method indicated on the applicable Service Order and with this Section 6.

-6.6.
+6.4.
 Invoicing and Payment.
-Each month, TripActions shall provide a statement to Customer listing the Charges due for the prior month’s activity.
+Each month, TripActions shall provide a statement to Customer listing the Charges incurred during the prior month.
 Customer consents to electronic notification and distribution of statements, and TripActions shall send Customer an email notification that provides Customer with access to each monthly statement.
 Payment terms for all Charges are set forth in the applicable Service Order.
 All Charges will be paid by bank transfer, in the currency indicated in the applicable Service Order.

-6.7.
+6.5.
 Customer Rebate.
-This Section 6.7 does not apply to Liquid EUR/GBP Services.
-By using TripActions Liquid Services, Customer will be eligible to earn a rebate (the “Rebate”).
+This Section 6.5 does not apply to TripActions Liquid EUR/GBP Services.
+By using TripActions Liquid Services, Customer may be eligible to earn a rebate (the “Rebate”).
 The Rebate will be calculated by TripActions at the end of each calendar month by multiplying the Customer Rebate Percentage (indicated in the Service Order) by Customer’s Eligible Rebate Spend during the month.
-“Eligible Rebate Spend” means Customer’s total spend using TripActions Liquid payment methods, where the card is issued in USD and the transaction’s local currency is in USD.
+“Eligible Rebate Spend” means Customer’s total spend using TripActions Liquid cards where the card is issued in USD, the transaction’s base currency is USD, and the merchant is located in the United States.
 Eligible Rebate Spend excludes spend made in other currencies.
 The Rebate will be provided to Customer in the form of an account credit that will be available within thirty (30) days after each calendar month.
 The Rebate will be automatically applied to Charges Customer accrues using TripActions Liquid Services after the Rebate is posted to Customer’s account.
-Upon written notice to Customer, TripActions reserves the right to adjust the mechanism for application or the eligibility terms of the Rebate or of any other similar offerings.
+Upon written notice to Customer, TripActions may modify the Rebate or any other similar offerings, including changing eligibility for the Rebate and updating the amount of Rebate earned.
+If such a modification of the Rebate materially reduces the value of the Rebate to Customer, Customer will have 30 days from the date of the notice of the modification to terminate the Agreement pursuant to Section 4.3.
 Upon expiration or termination of this Agreement (or any applicable Service Order), TripActions will issue a check or initiate a bank transfer for any then-current Rebate amount, after all outstanding Charges have been paid.
 Customer shall not be entitled to any unused Rebate amount if this Agreement is terminated due to material breach by Customer.

-6.8.
+6.6.
 Suspension of TripActions Liquid Services.
-TripActions may immediately suspend Customer’s access to TripActions Liquid Services in the event that (i) either the PSP or its partner financial institutions suspends or terminates providing payment processing services to TripActions or to Customer; (ii) TripActions determines on the basis of reasonable evidence that (a) Customer is in material breach of the Agreement, including the PSP Agreement, or (b) the TripActions Liquid Services are being used for fraudulent or criminal activities, or in violation of applicable law or regulation; or (iii) in the event that a governmental, legal, or other law enforcement authority requires or instructs TripActions to suspend TripActions Liquid Services to Customer.
-TripActions will, to the extent practical under the circumstances, use commercially reasonable efforts to provide Customer with prior written notice of the same and an opportunity to cure the same prior to (and in avoidance of) suspension.
+TripActions may suspend or terminate Customer’s access to TripActions Liquid Services at any time and for any reason without prior notice.
 Any Charges or other Customer payment obligations that precede termination of TripActions Liquid Services for any reason will survive such termination.
-If TripActions suspends the TripActions Liquid Services and Customer subsequently cures, to TripActions’ satisfaction, the reason for the suspension (or the cause of the suspension is otherwise resolved), TripActions will promptly restore Customer’s access to the TripActions Liquid Services.
+If TripActions suspends the TripActions Liquid Services and Customer subsequently cures, to TripActions’ reasonable satisfaction, the reason for the suspension (or the cause of the suspension is otherwise resolved), TripActions will promptly restore Customer’s access to the TripActions Liquid Services.

 7. PAYMENTS; TAXES; RIGHT TO DISPUTE PAYMENTS